 - Follow public health advice regarding school closures, avoiding crowds and other social distancing measures.

 - Stay informed.
-The CDC’s COVID-19 Situation Summary will be updated regularly as information becomes available.
+The CDC’s COVID Data Tracker Weekly Review will be updated regularly as information becomes available.

 - University leadership has made a number of considerations to prioritize the health